kitao/pyxel/docs/README-abspath.md

 <img src="https://raw.githubusercontent.com/kitao/pyxel/main//docs/images/tilemap_editor.gif">
 </a>

-By dragging and dropping a TMX file (Tiled Map File) onto the Tilemap Editor screen, the layer corresponding to the currently selected tilemap number.
+Drag and drop a TMX file (Tiled Map File) onto the Tilemap Editor to load its layer in the drawing order that corresponds to the currently selected tilemap number.

 **Sound Editor**